-- 1. Slide the table extension to the right end, referring to "using the table extension" on page 24. - Loosen the two alignment bolts (1) clockwise, located on the underside of the table at the front of the saw a half turn with a 8 mm open-end wrench (recommend wrench with a length of approximate 4-1/8 in.
-(105 mm) long). - Carefully move the trunnion (2) toward the right or left side until the blade is parallel to the miter gauge slot, and then securely tighten the two bolts counterclockwise. - 4.
-If the blade is still not parallel to the miter gauge slot, loosen the two alignment bolts (3) clockwise, located on the underside of the table at the rear of the saw. - Carefully move the trunnion (4) toward the right or left side until the blade is parallel to the miter gauge slot, and then securely tighten all four bolts counterclockwise.
+- 1. Loosen the two alignment bolts (1) clockwise, located on the underside of the table at the front of the saw a half turn with a 5 mm hex wrench. - 2.
+Carefully move the trunnion (2) toward the right or left side until the blade is parallel to the miter gauge slot, and then securely tighten the two bolts counterclockwise. - If the blade is still not parallel to the miter gauge slot, loosen the two alignment bolts (3) clockwise, located on the underside of the table at the rear of the saw. - 4.
+Carefully move the trunnion (4) toward the right or left side until the blade is parallel to the miter gauge slot, and then securely tighten all four bolts counterclockwise.